milror00/cla_acceptance_tests_py/README.md

 1. In your chosen IDE import this GIT project.

-2. cd to cla_acceptance_tests_py

-3. open a console and run behave ./features
+2. open a console and run behave ./features